geoschemas-org/geoschemas-org.github.io/extensions/temporal.md

 Temporal position expressed numerically scaled in millions of years increasing backwards relative to 1950 or the the date of the age determination.
 Abbreviation Ga."

 To specify a Geologic Time Scale, we use an OWL Time Instant.
-The example below specifies 2.45 million years before present:
+The example below specifies 2.45 million years before present (BP):

 <pre>
 {